Green-Software-Foundation/if-plugins/src/lib/shell/README.md

 ## Example manifest

 IF users will typically call the shell plugin as part of a pipeline defined in a `manifest` file.
-In this case, instantiating and configuring the plugin is handled by `if` and does not have to be done explicitly by the user.
+In this case, instantiating and configuring the plugin is handled by and does not have to be done explicitly by the user.
 The following is an example `manifest` that calls an external plugin via `shell`.
 It assumes the plugin takes `cpu/energy` and `memory/energy` as inputs and returns `energy`:

 ```yaml
 name: shell-demo